 Deciding where to put your investment dollars can be a complicated task.
 It depends on a number of factors, including your goals, your age and the risk you want to assume.
-And while many look for the highest rate of return, or yield, they think they can get, there are a couple of other factors to consider.
+And while many look for the highest rate of return, or yield, they think they can get, there are several other factors to consider.

 Chasing just high yield can carry risks — as witnessed by the number of investment bubbles that have burst over the past few years.